Music Played10 items

 Robert Prizeman, Maurice Murphy, Steven Geraghty Songs Of Praise Signature Tune

 Composer: Robert Prizeman

 St Mary’s Congregation with Connaught Brass All Creatures of Our God and King

 Conductor: Gordon Stewart Tune: Lasst Uns Erfruen Words: St Francis of Assisi Taken From - CH4 147, Canterbury Press

-St Mary’s Cathedral Choir Just As I Am
+Choristers of St. Paul's Cathedral Just As I Am

 Conductor: Frikki Walker Tune: Saffron Walden Arranged: by Frikki Walker Taken From - CH4 553, Canterbury Press